argonne-lcf/AIaccelerators-SC22-tutorial/sambanova/readme.md

 5. Once the job is completed, you can see the checkpoint(s) and accuracy metrics in `hf_output_lrg_run/`.
 The throughput is outputted in the `log_bert_pretrain_LBS1024_np2.out` file (search for throughput in the file).

-## Fine-tuning for question answering using 1 RDU:
+## Fine-tuning for question answering using 1 RDU

 1. Create a folder for finetuning in your home repo, and copy the bash script `/projects/aitestbed_training/SN/precompiled_bert/bash_scripts/submit-bert-squad-job.sh` to it.
 Then, go to that folder.
 Example: